Last Updated on August 27, 2020

-A vCISO (virtual chief information security officer) offers all the benefits of an in-house security leader with more resources at your disposal.
-A CISO as-a-service program may be exactly what your organization needs to reduce your cyber security risk and ensure top-notch information security throughout the organization, all while controlling your costs.
+A vCISO (virtual chief information security officer) offers all the benefits of an in-house security leader but puts more resources at your disposal.
+A CISO as-a-service program (aka a “virtual CISO”) may be exactly what your organization needs to reduce cyber security risk and ensure top-notch information security company-wide, all while controlling costs.

 The Need for a Chief Information Security Officer

 To keep pace, more and more organizations seek a specialist to augment the “security generalist” skill sets of their chief information officers (CIOs) and chief technology officers (CTOs): the chief information security officer (CISO).
-Charged with driving a company’s security strategy and planning to create a robust and pragmatic InfoSec program, this role requires both executive leadership skills and technical savvy.
+Charged with driving a company’s security strategy and planning to create a robust and pragmatic InfoSec program, the CISO job description requires both executive leadership skills and technical savvy.

 But for many SMBs, the high cost of a full-time CISO is prohibitive.
 And even firms with deep pockets may be unable to find the right person in today’s ultra-competitive InfoSec job market, despite exhaustive searching.

 If your business would benefit from a high-level security expert to manage critical business functions and/or achieve and maintain regulatory compliance, the best solution could be a virtual CISO (vCISO).
-Thanks to today’s connectivity, a vCISO can operate just like an “on-premises” officer, minus the full-time, physical presence.
+Thanks to today’s connectivity, a vCISO can operate just like an “on-premises” CISO cyber security role, minus the full-time, physical presence.

 Some of the many tasks vCISOs can perform include managing your security team, interacting with senior management, driving all aspects of security policy, and overseeing your security infrastructure.
 With SMBs already outsourcing core specialist functions from HR to IT, why not InfoSec?